Research/Areas of Interest:

-Helen Suh is an internationally-recognized expert in air pollution health effects, having led multidisciplinary teams in environmental exposure assessment and epidemiology for over 20 years.
-Her work has been published in more than 100 papers in leading environmental health journals.
-Suh performs advisory work in environmental health for numerous local, national, and international organizations.
-Currently, Suh is a member of the charter U.S. Environmental Protection Agency Clean Air Scientific Advisory Committee and the Institute of Medicine Committee to Review the Health Effects in Vietnam Veterans of Herbicide Exposure.
-She is also associate editor of the Journal of Exposure Science and Environmental Epidemiology.
+Helen Suh is an internationally-recognized expert in air pollution health effects, having led multidisciplinary teams in environmental exposure science and epidemiology for over 25 years.
+Her work has been published in over 150 papers in leading scientific journals.
+Suh performs advisory work in environmental health for numerous local, national, and international organizations, having previously served as a member of the charter U.S. Environmental Protection Agency Clean Air Scientific Advisory Committee and numerous National Academy of Science and Institute of Medicine Committees.
+She also served as an Associate Editor of the Journal of Exposure Science and Environmental Epidemiology.

-Helen Suh's research focuses on three general areas within air pollution health effects: assessment of the impact of lifestyle and neighborhoods on air pollutant exposures and human health; examination of multi-pollutant impacts on human health; and development of GIS-based spatio-temporal modeling tools for epidemiological research.
+Helen Suh's research focuses on three general areas within air pollution health effects: assessment of the impact of air pollutant exposures on cognitive performance, healthy aging, and early child outcomes; examination of multi-pollutant impacts on human health; and development of large data methods and GIS-based spatio-temporal modeling tools for epidemiological research.